mrkkrp/markkarpov.com/tutorial/megaparsec.md

     else fail msg
 ```

-This demonstrates a use of `lookAhead`, but we also should note that when
+This demonstrates a use of `lookAhead`, but we should also note that when the
-the check if successful we perform the parsing twice, which is not good.
+check is successful we perform the parsing twice, which is not good.
+Here is
-Here is an alternative solution using the `getOffset` function:
+an alternative solution using the `getOffset` function:

 ```haskell
 withPredicate2